retentioneering/retentioneering-tools/docs/source/user_guides/dataprocessors.rst

-In the resulting dataframe, the repeating "catalog" events have been collapsed to a single ``catalog_loop`` event.
+In the resulting DataFrame, the repeating "catalog" events have been collapsed to a single ``catalog_loop`` event.
 The timestamp of this synthetic event is the same as the timestamp of the last looping event:
 ``2019-12-24 12:58:44``.